 $ npm install -g norrisbot

-To run the NorrisBot you must have an API token to authenticate the bot on your slack channel.
+To run the NorrisBot you must have a valid Slack BOT token to authenticate the bot on your slack organization.
 Once you get it (instructions on the next paragraph) you just have to run:

-To allow the NorrisBot to connect your Slack channel you must provide him an API key.
+To allow the NorrisBot to connect your Slack channel you must provide him a BOT token.
 To retrieve it you need to add a new Bot in your Slack organization by visiting the following url: https://yourorganization.slack.com/services/new/bot, where yourorganization must be substituted with the name of your organization (e.g. https://loige.slack.com/services/new/bot).
 Ensure you are logged to your Slack organization in your browser and you have the admin rights to add a new bot.

 The NorrisBot is configurable through environment variables.
 There are several variable available: